Action Verbs

 yield "file2.txt"

-yield from combinatorial_style_predication_1(state, x_target_binding, criteria_bound, unbound_values)
+yield from combinatorial_style_predication_1(context, state, x_target_binding, criteria_bound, unbound_values)

 @Predication(vocabulary, names=["_delete_v_1"])

-def delete_v_1_comm(state, e_introduced_binding, x_actor_binding, x_what_binding):
+def delete_v_1_comm(context, state, e_introduced_binding, x_actor_binding, x_what_binding):

 def criteria(value):